Home » Full-Time Travel Q’s and A’s

 Other items:

 1. We have a TON of tech.
 Like an embarrassing amount.
 Way more than any travel family in history, probably.
-We have three computers for homeschool, three computers for working, four tablets and old cell phones for the plane rides (they just have games on them).
+We have three computers for homeschooling, three computers for working, four tablets, and old cell phones for the plane rides (they just have games on them).
 This also means a lot of chargers and accessories.
 We also have lots of video and photography equipment.

 2. Medical supplies- I tend to overpack, so I try to bring our favorite items.
 DayQuil, Motrin, Tylenol, prescription ear drops (our three youngest have ear tubes), Neosporin, bandaids.
 I’ve been grateful for all of these things at this point of our trip.